 Nope, the odds are you will be managing the chores that have piled up during your busy work week.

-Luckily, if it is a test we are talking about, there is also a way to pass it.
+Luckily, if it is a test we are discussing, there is also a way to pass it.
 Thus I introduce to you my list of neat tips and tricks on how not to let London get the best of you!

 What do Londoners do when the city becomes too lonely or depressing?
 That’s obviously simple – they get back to the things that helped them fall in love with the place.